All Episodes

 Hold on.

-A B, stop yelling.
+A.B., stop yelling.

-Will you just calm down to Friday?
+Will you just calm down Friday?

-What did I say about Nelson Mandela?
+What did I say about Nelson Mandela, the chicken joint?

-You said when he when Nelson Mandela came to New York after he got out of Robins Island, his first trip to the United States.
+You said when Nelson Mandela came to New York, after he got out of Robbins Island, his first trip to the United States, he was in New York.

 He came to New York.